 How email can help you with paperless billing adoption

-So why in this age of convenience and online savvy are so many companies struggling to get their customers to sign up to electronic billing?
+So why in this age of convenience and online savvy are so many companies struggling to get their customers to sign up to electronic billing and go paperless billing?
 Portals have been built, consolidators have been launched but still, consumers are not flocking to switch off that piece of paper.

 It all comes down to convenience.
 It’s the convenience of receiving the document easily and this is where sending it attached to an email is crucial (I don’t want to have to fetch my document from a website, when my mailman delivers it to my door without me having to do a thing).
 It’s also about the convenience of the sign up process.
 We need to think about how easy it is for customers to say yes to electronic billing.

 Persuading customers to consent is more than just blasting an email out asking them to register.

 The number one barrier to eDocument sign up is the registration process.
 Once a customer makes the decision to go paperless, any subsequent click will see a significant drop-off.
 Each click in the process could see a 70% drop-off rate in consumers completing the registration.
 This means that only the ‘die hards’ that truly want this service will persevere through a registration process (which of course also requires them to remember yet another username and password).
 The best solution to this problem is getting the customer to sign up with just one click.
 Send them an email, ask them to consent by clicking a link and that’s that.
 The next email will welcome them to the service and let them know what to expect in terms of receiving their documents electronically.

 Give a choice not a registration